validateproject/Validate-Agent/README.md

 - `GET /api/validators` list of configured validators, latest metrics (if available), risk score, and derived status (`ok`, rule name, `no_data`, or `invalid_metrics`).
 - `GET /api/actions` pending queue length

+### gRPC executor control plane

+- `executor_daemon` runs next to the control-plane services and hosts a gRPC server (default `0.0.0.0:50051`).
+It authenticates validator clients, streams actions to them, accepts their results, ingests their metrics, and fans those metrics out to the agent + metrics collector.
+- `validator_client` runs on every validator host.
+It authenticates with its shared secret, receives actions, executes them locally, scrapes local Prometheus-style metrics, and continuously publishes those metrics back to the daemon.
+- `agent` and `metrics_collector` never scrape validators or touch Redis directly.
+They each open a gRPC connection to the daemon: the agent subscribes to live metrics and pushes new remediation actions, while the metrics collector subscribes to the same stream and mirrors it into Redis for the dashboard.
+- Environment variables:
+  - `EXECUTOR_LISTEN_ADDR` (server) overrides the listen address (`0.0.0.0:50051` default).
+  - `EXECUTOR_SERVER_ADDR`, `VALIDATOR_ID`, `VALIDATOR_AUTH_TOKEN`, `VALIDATOR_METRICS_URL` (validator client) control how a validator connects and where it scrapes metrics.
+  - `EXECUTOR_SERVER_ADDR` (agent + metrics_collector) points them at the daemon.

 ### Dashboard preview